mleduque/modda/README.md

 Installation uses
  - either a weidu executable that can be discovered on the `PATH`
+ - Or one weidu executable in the same location modda is run from (game directory)
  - or, if present, any executable set in the config file, as `weidu_path`

 ## Logs